A woman playing the violin next to a piano in a dimly lit room.

 Experienced professionals from the fields of classical music, arts management, entrepreneurship, and personal development accompany participants throughout the program, providing ongoing guidance, feedback, and individual support.

-• Marylea Van Daalen
+• Marylea van Daalen

 EXPERT & MENTOR